nuttmeister/weplus/setter/README.md

 You will need to have comments as `type == group` (for group exercise entries) and `type == group-post`, if no comments with these expression exists no comment will be made on the group feed.
 If it's a `group-post` entry the same limitation as the regular `post` (as stated above) apply.

+### Negative posts

+If the sentiment analysis by AWS comprehend turns out to be `NEGATIVE` or `MIXED` the system will only choose from posts that has the expresion `sentiment == neg`.
+Any other comments will be ignored for these.

 ### Variable substitution